Skip to content

 Continuation Settings

-Continuation settings live in the same config files and follow the same deep-merge rules as other nested objects.
+Continuation settings live in the same config file and follow the same merge rules as other blocks.

 }